Knee replacement | Beacon Health System Knee replacement | Beacon Health System

 One of the most common reasons for knee replacement surgery is serious pain from joint damage.
 Joint damage is often caused by wear-and-tear arthritis, also called osteoarthritis.
 An artificial knee joint has metal caps to resurface the thighbone and shinbone, and high-density plastic to replace damaged cartilage.
 Each of these artificial parts is called a prosthesis.

-The right artificial joints and surgical techniques for you depend on your age, weight, activity level, knee size and shape, and overall health.
+The right artificial joints and surgical techniques needed depend on many factors including age, weight, activity level, knee size and shape, and overall health.

 Why it's done

 The most common reason for knee replacement surgery is to ease pain caused by arthritis.
-People who need knee replacement surgery usually have problems walking, climbing stairs and getting up out of chairs.
+People who need knee replacement surgery often have problems walking, climbing stairs and getting up out of chairs.

 If only one part of the knee is damaged, surgeons often can replace just that part.
-If the entire joint needs to be replaced, the ends of the thighbone and shinbone are reshaped and the entire joint resurfaced.
-These bones are hard tubes that contain a soft center.
+This is called a partial knee replacement.
+If the entire joint needs to be replaced, the ends of the thighbone and shinbone are reshaped, and the entire joint is resurfaced.
+This is called a total knee replacement.
+The thighbone and shinbone are hard tubes that contain a soft center.
 The ends of the artificial parts are inserted into the softer central part of the bones.

 Ligaments are bands of tissue that help hold joints together.
 If the knee's ligaments aren't strong enough to hold the joint together by themselves, the surgeon may choose implants that can be connected so they can't come apart.